IsaiahSkidmore/Isaiah-s-Auto-Shop/README.md

 # Isaiah's Auto Shop ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
 Isaiah's Auto Shop is a terminal-based simulation game where players can create and interact with various types of vehicles, including cars, trucks, and motorbikes.
-Players can customize their vehicles, perform actions like starting, accelerating, turning, and even perform special actions like towing with a truck or doing a wheeling on a motorbike!
+Players can customize their vehicles, and perform actions like starting the engine, accelerating, turning, and even perform special actions like towing with a truck or doing a wheeling on a motorbike!

 ## Table of Contents
 - [Installation](#installation)